Convergent interviewing: a technique

 - This description is loosely based on one modified from Tim Dalmau, Bob Dick and Phill Boas, Getting to change, Canberra: Work Organisation Branch, Department of Industrial Relations.
 That in turn was condensed from the document Convergent interviewing, Chapel Hill: Interchange, 1990, which provides much more detail. [ back ]

-Copyright (c) Bob Dick 1995-1999.
-This document may be copied if it is not included in documents sold at a profit, and this and the following notice are included.
+Copyright (c) Bob Dick 1995-2014.
+You may copy this document if you do not include it in material sold at a profit, and you include this and the following notice.

 This document can be cited as follows: